-A constant stream of American TV shows, films, songs, computer games, and websites have spread American words and expressions.
-The young learn American slang through songs, films, and TV.
-American English and culture provide a common channel of communication for people worldwide.
-An estimated 2 billion speak some form of English, most of them influenced by American English.
+A constant stream of American TV shows, films, songs, and computer games have spread American words and expressions.
+American English and culture provide a common channel of communication.
+Two billion people worldwide speak some form of English, most of them influenced by American English.

 America has cultural influence in the media because it has a huge market.
-The United States has a domestic market of over 300 million people in addition to a potential global market of more than two billion English speakers.
+The United States has a domestic market of over 300 million people in addition to the potential global market.

 Another reason for America’s cultural influence is innovation.
 Many new forms of communication have taken shape in the United States.
 TV broadcasting is a good example of this, from American TV networks to cable TV and international news networks.
 Personal computers and the World Wide Web also both arose in the U.S. and spread worldwide.

 American programming appeals to the interests of a global audience.
-American culture celebrates the commonplace and the average, and as a result it has gained a universal audience.
+American culture celebrates the commonplace and the average.
+As a result it has gained a universal audience.

-Motion pictures may not have been invented in the US, but Hollywood has dominated modern movies.
-One interesting effect of the dominance of American culture in films and other media is that many people who have never been to the country still feel they have a good idea of what it is like to live there.
+Hollywood has dominated modern movies.
+Many people who have never been to the country still feel they have a good idea of what it is like to live in the United States.

-Many of the best American works of fiction depict individualists, misfits and social outcasts who view American society with varying degrees of disapproval and distrust.
+Many of the best American works of fiction depict individualists and social outcasts who view American society with varying degrees of disapproval and distrust.
 American authors have used fiction to criticize and poke fun at American society.

-In the 20th century, American popular music conquered the world—ragtime, blues, jazz, big band, country, rhythm & blues, rock & roll, hip-hop & rap.
-All these forms of music are listened to around the world.
+In the 20th century, American popular music conquered the world.
+Blues, jazz, big band, country, rhythm & blues, rock & roll, and rap are all listened to around the world.